-Pilot Theatre for 20 years.
-He has directed work across in the UK, throughout Europe and in Argentina.
+Pilot Theatre from 1993 to 2016.
+He directed work across in the UK, throughout Europe and in Argentina.
 He is a fellow of the Royal Society of Arts (FRSA).

 He is now the Creative Director of Artsbeacon.UK and is an Associate Artist at Theatre Royal Stratford East.

 He is a published playwright.
 Marcus most recently adapted the screenplay for The Knife That Killed Me (2014) from the novel by Anthony McGowan.
 He co-directed the film with Kit Monkman for Green Screen Productions and Universal Pictures.